gregfelice/cvc-ansible-playbooks/README.md

 # Getting off the ground

-## Set up your ansible master, test that you can configure the master using ansible
+## Set up your ansible master & target machine

 * Get a development box
 * Get personal account on it